-Associate Professor of Spanish, Director of Undergraduate Studies, Director of Spanish Program
+Director of Undergraduate Studies, Professor of Spanish

 - School of Modern Languages

 Dr. Kelly Comfort received her PhD in Comparative Literature with a designated emphasis in Critical Theory from the University of California, Davis.
 She joined the Georgia Tech faculty as an Assistant Professor of Spanish in the School of Modern Languages in 2005 and became Associate Professor in 2012.